okalis05/leaflet-challenge/README.md

 ---
 *** The instructions for this activity are broken into two parts:***
-- Part 2: Gather and Plot More Data (Optional with no extra points earning)
 - Part 1: Create the Earthquake Visualization
+- Part 2: Gather and Plot tectonic plates Data
 ---
 ## Part 1: Create the Earthquake Visualization ##